Last updated on March 30th, 2023 at 07:36 pm

 1. YouTube Comment Search (YCS) Chrome Extension

 YouTube Comment Search (YCS) is hands down my favorite of the tools I was able to find and test online.
-It seems to have the most robust offering of all YouTube comment finders out there.
+As a YouTube comment finder tool, it seems to have the most robust offering of everything out there.

 All you have to do is navigate to the Chrome Store, and then download the YCS extension.
 Follow the prompts below to install it.
 When it is properly installed you will see the YCS pop up in your browser on the righthand side.